Food Resources

 Millington Community Center

-Food pantry for Millington and Vassar residents from 10:00 a.m. – Noon on the first Wednesday of the month.
-Join their Facebook group or call (989) 871-7377.
+The food pantry serves Millington and Vassar residents from 10:00 a.m. to noon on the first Wednesday of the month.
+Join their Facebook group or call (989) 871-7377 for more information.
 Learn more.

 Operation Transformation

-Operation Transformation is a local faith-based non-profit organization whose purpose is to bring positive changes to the Blue Water Area.
-Their food distribution network serves the communities of Capac, China Township, Kimball, Lapeer, Marysville, and Port Huron.
+Operation Transformation, a local faith-based nonprofit, works to bring positive change to the Blue Water Area.
+Its food distribution network serves the communities of Capac, China Township, Kimball, Lapeer, Marysville, and Port Huron.
 Learn more.

 Skip’s Corner Pantry

-St. Clair Community College students can access free food and hygiene products from the SC4 Welcome Center.
+Students at St. Clair Community College can access free food and hygiene products from the SC4 Welcome Center.
 Learn more.

 Spoonfuls of Plenty

-Home-made meals are available from 3:30 p.m. – 6:00 p.m., Wednesdays at the Human Development Commission in Caro.
+Spoonfuls of Plenty offers free, home-style community meals to anyone in need.
+Meals are served Wednesdays from 3:30 p.m. to 6:00 p.m. at the Human Development Commission in Caro.
 Learn more.

 The Tiger Den

-The Tiger Den is a food pantry for students attending Caro Community Schools and their families.
-It offers fresh and non-perishable foods, weekend backpacks, and personal care items.
+The Tiger Den provides Caro Community Schools students and their families with fresh and nonperishable food, weekend backpacks, and personal care items.
 Learn more.

 Tuscola County Health Department

-For up to date listings of food pantries and other community resources in Tuscola County.
+For up-to-date listings of food pantries and other community resources in Tuscola County, visit the department’s website.
 Learn more.

 Vassar Area Food Pantry

 Located at Saint Frances Xavier Cabrini Parish, the Vassar Area Food Pantry serves people living in Frankenmuth, Mayville, Millington, Reese, and Richville.
-It is open from 10:00 a.m.- 2:00 p.m. on Tuesdays and offers food, cleaning products, personal hygiene products, and pet food.
+Open Tuesdays from 10:00 a.m. to 2:00 p.m., it offers food, cleaning supplies, hygiene items, and pet food.
 Learn more.

 YMCA of the Blue Water Area

-During the Government shutdown, the Y is also helping impacted federal employees by offering flexible payment options, financial assistance, and scholarship support to help people stay connected to their health and community.
-For those affected by the potential loss of SNAP/EBT or WIC funding. they are offering a Pop-Up Food Pantry – open to anyone in need.
-Follow their Facebook page or call (810) 987-6400 for more details.
+During the government shutdown, the Y is supporting impacted federal employees with flexible payment options, financial assistance, and scholarships to help them stay connected to their health and community.
+A Pop-Up Food Pantry is also available for anyone affected by the loss of SNAP/EBT or WIC benefits.
+For details, follow their Facebook page or call (810) 987-6400s.
 Learn more.

 Michigan Farm to Family: CSA – SNAP shoppers can buy a weekly box of fresh grown produce from participating local CSA farmers and growers for just $5 to $8 a box per week.